Aldo Carpi

-Aldo Carpi (6 October 1886 – 27 March 1973) was an Italian artist, painter and writer, author of a collection of memoirs concerning his imprisonment in the infamous Mauthausen-Gusen concentration camp.
+Aldo Carpi (6 October 1886 – 27 March 1973) was an Italian artist, painter and writer, author of a collection of memoirs concerning his imprisonment in the infamous Mauthausen concentration camp.

 Biography

-Born in Milan, early in his youth he started studying fine arts under the tutelage of Stefano Bersani.
+Born in Milan, Italy, early in his youth he started studying fine arts under the tutelage of Stefano Bersani.
 In 1906 he joined the Brera Academy, where he met some of the most renowned Italian painters of the time, including Giuseppe Mentessi, Carlo Cattaneo, Cesare Tallone, as well as Achille Funi, Emilio Gola and Carlo Carrà.
 The following year he showed his work at a Brera art exhibition, which was followed by an invitation to the 1912 Venice Biennale.
 Since then he participated in every edition of the Venice Biennale up until his death, with the exception of those held in 1940, 1950 and 1952.